browserengineering/book/book/scripts.md

 }
 ```

+[^9]: Note to JS experts: Dukpy does not implement newer JS syntax
+    like `let` and `const` or arrow functions.

 That should print out the URLs of all of the scripts on the page.

-Finally, this still isn\'t \"normal\" JavaScript code, because normally
+Note
+that the attribute is not assigned, the `None` value returned from
+Python will be translated by DukPy to `null` in JavaScript.

+Finally, we'd like to wrap this ugly `call_python` method.
+Normally
 `querySelectorAll` returns `Node` obejcts and you call `getAttribute`
-directly on those `Node` objects, with no `call_python` things involved.
+directly on those `Node` objects.
+Let\'s define that `Node` class in
-Let\'s define this wrapper `Node` class in our runtime.[^10]
+our runtime.[^10]

 ``` {.javascript}
 function Node(handle) { this.handle = handle; }